cristifalcas/kubernetes-updateresources/README.md

 ## How it works

-We start 2 watchers for configmaps and secrets
+We start 2 watchers for configmaps and secrets.

 When something is received by the watcher, we retrieve all resources that use that configmap or secret